Package Leaflet: Information for the Patient

 Mood changes and depression

 Mood changes, such as depressed mood, depression, and, less frequently, suicidal thoughts have been reported in patients treated with finasteride.
-If you experience any of these symptoms, stop taking this medication and consult your doctor as soon as possible for medical advice.
+If you experience any of these symptoms, stop taking this medication and consult your doctor as soon as possible to seek medical advice.

 Effects on Prostate-Specific Antigen (PSA)

-Finasteride may affect a blood test called Prostate-Specific Antigen (PSA) for detecting prostate cancer.
-If you have had a PSA test, inform your doctor that you are taking finasteride.
+Finasteride may affect a blood test called PSA (Prostate-Specific Antigen) for detecting prostate cancer.
+If you have had a PSA test, you should inform your doctor that you are taking finasteride because it decreases PSA levels.

-PSA determination in serum should be performed before starting finasteride treatment and during the same.
+The determination of prostate-specific antigen in serum should be performed before starting treatment with finasteride and during treatment.

 Breast cancer

-During the post-marketing period, breast cancer has been reported in men taking finasteride 1 mg.
-Doctors should inform their patients to immediately report any changes in breast tissue, such as lumps, pain, enlargement of the breasts (gynecomastia), or nipple discharge.
+Breast cancer has been reported during the post-marketing period in men taking finasteride 1 mg.
+Doctors should inform their patients to immediately report any changes in breast tissue, such as lumps, pain, breast enlargement (gynecomastia), or nipple discharge (see section 4).

 Children and adolescents

 Finasteride should not be used in children.
-There is no data to demonstrate the efficacy and safety of finasteride in children under 18 years.
+There is no data demonstrating the efficacy and safety of finasteride in children under 18 years old.

 Finasteride Sandoz can be taken with or without food.

 Infertility has been reported in men who took finasteride for a long period and had other risk factors affecting fertility.
-Normalization and improvement of semen quality were reported after discontinuing finasteride.
+Normalization and improvement of semen quality have been reported after discontinuation of finasteride.
 Long-term studies have been conducted on the effect of finasteride on fertility in men.

-There is no data to indicate that finasteride affects the ability to drive or operate machinery.
+There is no data indicating that finasteride affects the ability to drive or use machines.

 Do not change the dose or stop taking this medication without consulting your doctor first.